It Began With A Dream...Over 60 Years Ago!

 Recreation Unlimited Today

 The year-round 195-acre, wheelchair accessible campus features a new 10,850 sq. ft. semi-private residence hall, The Greif Retreat House, a 20,000 sq. ft.
 Life Center, three major residence halls, a private cottage for retreats, multi-purpose lodge, creative center, dining hall, outdoor pavilion, health services center and nurses quarters, outpost camp site, administrative and support buildings.
 All buildings are air conditioned.
-Outdoor sports facilities include an aquatic center, aquatic playground, track and field, tennis and sports court, accessible softball field, 25 ft. tree climb, two challenge courses and a 50 ft.
+Outdoor sports facilities include an aquatic center, aquatic playground, boat house and accessible canoe launch, accessible archery shelter, track and field, tennis and sports court, accessible softball field, 25 ft. tree climb, two challenge courses and a 50 ft.
 Alpine Tower.

 The spacious cedar facilities interconnect with a comprehensive system of nature trails with observation points for viewing waterfowl and wildlife.
 Over four miles of hard surfaced accessible trails are available.
 A seven-acre lake, accessible stream trail, prairie, forest, natural amphitheater and shelters provide an ideal environment for nature programs and outdoor education activities.